 - Where possible and as early as possible, warn the student, in writing, of the situation and deficiency.
 A detailed explanation of the reason for the warning should be provided.

-- Notify the student at least 1 week in advance of the Graduate Committee meeting at which termination of the student will be discussed.
+- Notify the student at least 1 week in advance of the program Graduate Committee meeting at which termination of the student will be discussed.
 The student can provide a written statement which will be reviewed at each stage of the termination process.
 In addition, the student may ask to present her/his case verbally before the committee.
 The Graduate Committee and the Dean for Graduate Studies will consider any extenuating circumstances communicated by the student.

-- Decide the question of dismissal or probation by majority vote of the Graduate Committee with at least three faculty members participating in the committee's deliberation, not including the student’s Advisor or Supervisor.
-The Student Ombudsperson (or his/her faculty designee — without a primary appointment within the student’s department) will attend the Graduate Committee meeting as a non-voting observer who is responsible for ensuring the adequate review and explanation of the reasons behind consideration of termination.
+- Decide the question of dismissal or probation by majority vote of the program Graduate Committee with at least three faculty members participating in the committee's deliberation, not including the student’s Advisor or Supervisor.
+The Student Ombudsperson (or his/her faculty designee — without a primary appointment within the student’s department) will attend the program Graduate Committee meeting as a non-voting observer who is responsible for ensuring the adequate review and explanation of the reasons behind consideration of termination.
 The Graduate Committee will create a report of the proceedings, and the committee’s decision — including any supporting documentation — will be given to both the Dean for Graduate Studies and the student involved within one week of the Graduate Committee’s decision.
 The Student Ombudsperson (or designee) will report to the Graduate Dean within 48 hours if there are any concerns with the termination process.

 - The Dean for Graduate Studies will investigate the circumstances and make the final decision (based on the recommendation, supporting documentation of the program Graduate Committee, and the student’s written statement) whether a student should be terminated from UNMC Graduate Studies or placed on probation, and the conditions of probation (if applicable).
 If the Dean’s decision differs from the Graduate Committee’s recommendation, a response must be sent to the program Graduate Committee within 1 week of the Dean’s final decision.